Isaac-Duarte/Isaac-Duarte/README.md

 ## :wave: Hey There!
-I create ASP.NET Core applications using Razor, Blazor, WebAPI, and MVC.
+I create ASP.NET Core applications.
 I love the dotnet framwork, and am constantly learning new querks it has to offer.
 I love open-source software, and am a hard believer for open-surce.

 ### :wrench: Tools & Technologies
 ![](https://img.shields.io/badge/OS-Linux-informational?style=flat&logo=linux&logoColor=white&color=2bbc8a)